BigBirdReturns/axiom-knowledge-core/README.md

 - Do not commit PDFs, HTML, or ZIM files under `sources/`

 See `CONTRIBUTING.md` for the full contract.

+See `docs/packs.md` for the pack format, manifest rules, and recommended test corpora.

 For reference conversion pipelines (HTML to Markdown, Kiwix notes), see `scripts/` and `docs/recipes/`.